 Koalas and Sutherland Shire wildlife corridors

-Koala spotted in Engadine, July 2020 – photo credit Brian Everingham
+Engadine, July 2020: Brian Everingham

-It’s wonderful we have koalas in and around Sutherland Shire, and exciting.
-We also need to take care they are protected.
 In 2022 koalas were formally listed as Endangered under the Commonwealth Environment Protection and Biodiversity Conservation Act.
-This follows a report in 2020 from the NSW Legislative Council inquiry Koala populations and habitat in New South Wales which found koalas could become extinct in NSW by 2050 without urgent government intervention.
+This follows a report from the NSW Legislative Council inquiry Koala populations and habitat in New South Wales which found koalas could become extinct in NSW by 2050 without urgent government intervention.

 That report recommended State government ‘urgently prioritise the protection of koala habitat and corridors in the planning and implementation stages of urban growth areas’.
 It notes that wildlife corridors ensure ‘safe connectivity between habitat areas’ and are ‘essential for the survival of koalas.’
 They allow animals to move freely over the landscape, find mates, build genetic diversity, escape difficult conditions, and maintain populations at viable levels.

-Wildlife corridors are recognised as critical to the survival of many native species, and the National Parks and Wildlife Service have known about the wildlife corridors shown in the image to the right for decades.
+Wildlife corridors are recognised as critical to the survival of many native species, and the National Parks and Wildlife Service have known about the wildlife corridors shown in the image to the left for decades.

 ______________________

-Four main locations are identified, including a number of “kill zones” along Heathcote Road:
+Four main locations are identified, including a number of “kill zones”:

-2. around the Lucas Heights precinct;
+3. around the Lucas Heights precinct; and

 Ideally the NSW government would be encouraging National Parks management to investigate the feasibility of developing wildlife crossings at a range of locations.